jaepil-choi/krx-quant-dataloader/docs/vibe_coding/architecture.md

 - YAML is the source of data; typed models enforce policy.
 We intentionally couple only the stable, safety‑critical subset to code:
   - Strict (validated early): per‑host settings and transport policy (`HostConfig`, `TransportConfig`, `RetriesConfig`, `RateLimitConfig`).
 These enforce invariants such as HTTPS‑only, positive timeouts, and allowed HTTP versions.
 Breaking changes here should fail early and may require code updates.
   - Flexible (schema‑agile): endpoint registry (`endpoints`) remains a plain mapping.
 Its detailed validation and evolution happen in the Adapter layer, so additive changes to endpoint specs do not require changes in this config module.
 - Forward compatibility: additive YAML keys are tolerated by default (unknown fields are ignored unless we explicitly forbid them).
-This allows config to evolve without code churn.
+This allows config to evolve without code churn. `AdapterRegistry` normalizes endpoint entries (e.g., infers date_params from param roles and reads client_policy.chunking) so tests and code remain stable under schema tweaks.
 - Versioning: a top‑level `version` field enables controlled migrations when we intentionally change strict shapes or policies.
 Migration logic can adapt old YAML to current in‑memory models.
 - Rationale: this balance preserves early, typed guardrails where correctness and security matter (transport/hosts) while keeping the volatile parts (endpoints) config‑driven and decoupled.